Asset Management To High Net Worth Families Offering Complimentary Financial Planning

 2. Get properly insured

 Insurance protects assets from all sorts of damages and losses, including lawsuits.
 Commercial liability insurance, for example, protects your business from lawsuits if someone gets hurt on the premises or because of an employee.
-Look into life insurance for additional asset protection.
+Look into life insurance for additional asset protection from third party insurance providers.

 3. Maximize your retirement accounts

-Asset management companies can do far more that just grow your financial assets.
+Asset management companies can do far more than just grow your financial assets.
 They can also create protective barriers in case of lawsuits.
 Qualified retirement plans are protected from lawsuits up to $1 million in assets through federal law.
-The right asset management company will not neglect things like this.
+The right asset management company will not neglect something like this.

 4. Transfer assets to heirs early